Riverside DUI Court Process

 agreement.
 Unfortunately, inexperienced attorneys are often unaware of

-for clients, avoiding jail in many cases.
+jail in many cases.
 Alternative sentencing options include:

 - Community service

 - An alcohol program or drug rehab program

 - City jail or private jail